-Visual Studio Code (VS Code) is a powerful and versatile code editor developers worldwide love.
+Visual Studio Code (VS Code) is a powerful and versatile code editor that developers worldwide love.
 Installing it on Linux is a straightforward process that can be accomplished in just a few simple steps.

-If youโ€™re using Debian 12 โ€œBookwormโ€ as your operating system and want to harness the full potential of this powerful code editor, youโ€™ve come to the right place!
+If you’re using Debian 12 “Bookworm” and want to harness the full potential of this powerful code editor, you’ve come to the right place.

-In addition, we will also show you how to install it as a Flatpak package, a widely adopted Linux community software distribution format.
+This comprehensive guide will walk you through the step-by-step process of installing Visual Studio Code on Debian 12.
+Additionally, we will also show you how to install it as a Flatpak package, a widely adopted Linux community software distribution format.

 Install Visual Studio Code on Debian 12 “Bookworm”

-This guide will use the sudo command and assuming you have sudo privileges.
+command and assuming you have sudo privileges.

 1. Install Prerequisites